Why having the right deposit isn’t enough!

 For lenders that don’t require genuine savings, you may even be able to borrow up to 100% of the purchase price if you have a guarantor.

 Please call us on 1300 889 743 or complete our free assessment form and one of our specialist mortgage brokers will let you know if you qualify for a loan.

 What is classified as genuine savings?

 What is and isn’t considered to be genuine savings is very complicated!
-In addition to this, each lender has their own genuine savings policies, many of which have grey areas.
+In addition to this, each lender has their own genuine savings policies!

-You can use our genuine savings calculator to find out how much you need to prove in genuine savings and whether your savings will be accepted.
+You can use our genuine savings calculator to find out how much you need to prove in genuine savings.

 - Savings held or accumulated over 3 months.